missionpinball/mpf-docs/config/drop_targets.rst

 Default: ``None``

-Events in this list, when posted, pulse this drop target's knockdown coil.
-(If this drop target doesn't have a knockdown coil, then these events will have no effect.)
+Events in this list, when posted, will send a "disable" command to the drop target's reset coil, disabling the "keep up".

 enable_keep_up_events:
 ~~~~~~~~~~~~~~~~~~~~~~
+List of one (or more) device control events (:doc:`Instructions for entering device control events </config/instructions/device_control_events>`).

 One or more sub-entries, either as a list of events, or key/value pairs of
 event names and delay times.
 (See the